-Dr. Chib won the 2011 Prosper.NET-Scopus Award for the use of ICTs for sustainable development, accompanied by a fellowship from the Alexander von Humboldt Foundation, one of the highest honours in the European tradition.
+Dr. Chib is the Co-Editor of the Gender, Technology and Development journal, serves on the editorial boards of Journal of Computer-Mediated Communication, Mobile Media and Communication, Annals of the International Communication Association, and the Publication Committee of the International Communication Association.
+Dr. Chib won the 2011 Prosper.NET-Scopus Award for the use of ICTs for sustainable development, accompanied by a fellowship from the Alexander von Humboldt Foundation, one of the highest honors in the European tradition.
 He has been awarded fellowships at Ludwig Maxmilians University and University of Southern California.
-He currently serves on the editorial boards of Journal of Computer-Mediated Communication, Annals of the International Communication Association and Mobile Media and Communication, and the Publication Committee of the International Communication Association.

-Dr. Chib has been the Principal Investigator and Coordinator of the SIRCA (Strengthening Information Society Research Capacity Alliance) programmes since 2008, mentoring emerging researchers from Africa, Asia, and Latin America.
-Dr. Chib’s research in twelve countries has been profiled in the media ranging from the United Nations Chronicle to the Singaporean press.
-He presented the keynote speech at Media Health Communication 2012 at LMU Munich and at Global Fusion 2015 at Texas A&M University.
-He was General Chair of the 7th International Conference on Information and Communication Technologies for Development, and served on the organizing committees of IFIP 8.6 2013 and ICTD 2012.
+Dr. Chib has been the Principal Investigator of the SIRCA (Strengthening Information Society Research Capacity Alliance) programme since 2008, mentoring emerging researchers from Africa, Asia, and Latin America.
+Dr. Chib’s research in twelve countries has been profiled in a range of media outlets, including the United Nations Chronicle.
+He presented the keynote speeches at Erasmus University Rotterdam, Ludwig-Maximilians-Universität München, and Texas A&M University.
+He was General Chair of the ACM 7th International Conference on Information and Communication Technologies for Development, and served on organizing committees of IFIP 8.6 2013 and ICTD 2012.